-He is interviewed in Aftenposten too, and once again conveys that every aspect of the Norwegian system is excellent – in general.
-Very revealing of the general business of the Barnevernet industry on all levels is this statement, as to whether especially the cases in which Brøyn has taken part should be reconsidered:
+He is interviewed in Aftenposten too, and once again conveys that every aspect of the Norwegian system is excellent.
+Very revealing of the general business of the Barnevernet industry on all levels is this statement (italics are mine), as to whether especially the cases in which Brøyn has taken part should be reconsidered:

 " – We have not considered it, and have no basis for saying anything about it.
 At the same time we take note of the fact that the ECC has gone through a number of cases and have found that the convicted psychiatrist's assessments do not deviate from that of other members' assessments".

 Ostling even has the courage to claim that

 "– Generally there is a very high degree of security of rule of law in Norway.
 Cases involving taking into care are often tried before courts on several levels after being treated in the County Boards.
 All of these instances have thorough processes.

 – A high expert quality on all levels of the case handling is to secure the children of rule of law and of security.
 At the same time faults may occur.
 Therefore, the services in the municipalities are also to be subject to quality control from the state's authorities and critical journalism."

 Control from the state's authorities and critical journalism?
 Journalism critical of all information from anybody other than the state's authorities, journalism directed by Bufdir & co about what to think and say, and to, every time, accept that they will not "go into individual cases" but that they are all all right and that the system guarantees it?